How to Make a DIY Paper Flower Lantern

 This post may contain affiliate links.

-I considered buying some petal templates but honestly, I wanted to personalize this project a bit more.
+I considered buying some petal templates but wanted to personalize this project a bit more.

-In this post, I’m going to show you how to make a DIY paper flower lantern using a few sheets of cardstock and some inexpensive puck lights.
+I’m going to show you how to make a DIY paper flower lantern using these cheap supplies.

 Add a special touch to your paper flower wall with a few DIY paper flower lights.
 These paper flower lanterns are a super easy DIY paper craft that is affordable and quick to make.